REDxEYE/decima-dmf/SPEC.md

 #### Field Specification

 - Fields that are inherited from [DMFNode](#dmfnode)
-- `bone_name` (String): The name of the bone in the parent skeleton that this attachment is attached to.
+- `boneName` (String): The name of the bone in the parent skeleton that this attachment is attached to.

 #### Structure